Y2038, glibc and /var/log/lastlog on 64bit architectures

 Source code

-The source code for the lastlog2 library, PAM module and application can be found in the lastlog2 repository on github.
+The lastlog2 library, PAM module and application got meanwhile merged into util-linux 2.40 and will be developed and maintained there.
+The original source code can be found in the archived lastlog2 repository on github .

 Example code